 |Compare Cards||Card 1||Card 2||Card 3|

-Note, Private Jet Services offers two age categories for customer to choose.
-Their "Priority" includes aircraft manufactured in model year 1999 or before.
-Their "Elite" are the newest aircraft available in the market, model year 2000 or newer.
+Notes: NetJets has its own fleet of newer aircraft.
+Sentient and Air Partner both broker their aircraft, working with a select group of operators.
+See the leading jet card providers for more details on these business models.
+Sentient offers two age categories for customer to choose.
+Their "Select" includes aircraft manufactured in model year 1999 or before.
+Their "Preferred" are the newest aircraft available in the market, model year 2000 or newer.
 AirPartner also offers two age categories.
 Their JetCard uses the latest aircraft on the market, model year 2000 or newer.
 Their JetCard Sterling uses aircraft from 1994 or newer, with an average age of 10 years.

 The Federal Excise Tax (FET) rate is currently 7.5%.